 La Mercé Festival

 To streamline the planning of Spain’s largest annual festival, La Mercé, and to test the feasibility of using Big Data, Barcelona worked with Bismart to create the La Mercé service.
 It can give government staff insight into structured and unstructured data related to the festival so that the city can improve the services that it provides and facilitate greater attendance.
 Collected data relates to the festival’s entertainment and food venues, citizen interest and satisfaction, people mobility, and incident detection.
-Other data sources provide insight into credit card transactions, website visits, customer service enquiries, GPS data, traffic status, weather data and parking.
+Other data sources provide insight into credit card transactions, web site visits, customer service inquiries, GPS data, traffic status, weather data, and parking.
 The city can also gain insight into the number of people who entered the festival through a particular gate and statistics about medical emergencies and crime.
-This improves future festivals by minimising past issues.
+This improves future festivals by minimizing past issues.

 Improving Quality of Life and Business Opportunities

-For example, Barcelona can use its increased data insight to improve its public bike hire stations, a programme known as ‘bicing’.
+For example, Barcelona can use its increased data insight to improve its public bike rental stations, a program known as ‘bicing.’
 As Lluis Sanz Marco says, “One of the problems in the big cities like Barcelona is transportation.
 We follow the tracking of the buses, but also we follow the tracking of other transportation like bicing.
-By processing the data, we know we can gain the insight needed to distribute bicycles in a different way so that people can use them to connect with other forms of transportation such as buses and trains.
+By processing the data, we know we can gain the insight needed to distribute bicycles in a different way so that people can use them to connect with other forms of transportation such as busses and trains.
 In addition, we can give people more options for public transportation and so create a more sustainable model.”